HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 # Known Issues & Limitations

 - The service currently only supports JIRA but we are hoping to see more support added very quickly
-- We are seeing an issue where in some cases the PDF report that gets attached to a JIRA issue is getting corrupted and appears blank when opened.
-We are currently investigating this
 - The JIRA support only handles Basic Auth (username and password)
 - Some basic logging is in place for the service, but more work is needed to gracefully handle problems
 - More work is required on build and packaging scripts